 ACCIONA’s group of North American companies are subsidiaries of ACCIONA S.A., a company that ranks among the world’s leading sustainability-focused businesses centered around renewable energy, infrastructure and water treatment.
 Acciona Energy has been pioneering renewable energy for nearly 20 years and is active in all major renewable-energy solutions—solar, wind, biomass, biofuels and small hydro.
 We are committed to pioneering and developing a lasting foundation of sustainability in the U.S. and Canada. www.acciona-na.com

-Apex Wind Energy, Inc. is an independent renewable energy company based in Charlottesville, VA.
-Since its founding in 2009, Apex has completed eleven acquisitions and become one of the fastest-growing companies in the industry.
-The company has a diversified portfolio of over 5,000 MW of wind energy facilities in development around the country and owns several operating solar PV assets in Colorado.
-The company’s management team comprises experts from throughout the industry whose collective prior experience includes the development, financing, construction and operation of over $10 billion in wind and solar energy facilities now operating in the United States.
-Please visit www.apexwind.com for more information.
+Apex Clean Energy is an independent renewable energy company based in Charlottesville, Virginia.
+Since its founding in 2009, Apex has become one of the fastest-growing companies in the industry.
+In December 2012, Apex completed the development and construction of the 300 MW Canadian Hills Wind project outside Oklahoma City, Oklahioma.
+The company has a diversified portfolio of wind energy facilities in development around the country and owns several operating solar PV assets.
+The company’s management team comprises experts from throughout the industry whose collective prior experience includes the development, financing, construction, and operation of more than $10 billion in wind and solar energy facilities now operating in the United States.
+More information is available at: www.apexcleanenergy.com.

 Blattner Energy, Inc.